Shardeum Token Sale is Live! Get Early Access to SHM

 The community can operate archiver nodes on Shardeum approximately one year after mainnet launch.

 Our rough estimate is: 32 core, 256GB RAM, 4TB SSD.
 Also, as mentioned in the whitepaper, archive nodes must stake a certain amount SHM coin to join the network as an archiver.
-Exact requirements and incentive for running an archiver will be determined closer to mainnet launch.
-So stay tuned to our official announcement regarding the same.
+Exact requirements and incentive for running an archiver will be determined approximately one year after mainnet launch.

 This decision will be part of the network protocols that nodes on the network will have to follow.
-We will update the community once we finalize staking, slashing and hardware requirement ahead of the mainnet launch.
+We will update the community once we finalize the protocols for validators to follow.
 In the meantime, you can take a look at our whitepaper for a more general understanding of how Shardeum will operate post mainnet.

 As a validator on the network, specific protocols must be adhered to, including staking a minimum amount of coins and meeting the minimum hardware requirements.
 Once these criteria are met, the network ensures fair and unbiased selection of nodes for consensus and validation, without prioritizing or favoring any particular node.